jaumpelicon/movie-app/README.md

 # movie-app
 Created movie list app with Kotlin.

-I developed this movie project as onboarding at Jera Apps to learn more about using Kotlin with API request and MVVM architecture to evolve personally and professionally.
+I developed this movie project as an onboarding at Jera Apps to learn more about using Kotlin with API request and MVVM architecture to evolve personally and professionally.

 I used this API "https://www.themoviedb.org/documentation/api?language=pt-BR"